Culture Clash: Pickling vs. Fermenting

 Before you start wandering the aisles of your local health food store in a daze or, worse, grab any old jar of dill pickles off the shelf in a (futile) search for microbiome bliss, check out this S-Life-approved pickling vs. fermenting study guide.

 This is the process of preserving foods in an acidic medium, most often vinegar, along with herbs and spices.
 No live probiotics or enzymes are present in these foods because they’re heated for sterilization and preservation purposes, a process that kills off all the healthy bacteria (as well as diminishes the potency of nutrients like Vitamin C).
-It doesn’t mean a crunchy dill pickle isn’t delicious on a Sakara Buffalo Burger, but it does mean said pickle isn’t doing much for your gut health.
+It doesn’t mean a crunchy dill pickle isn’t delicious but it does mean said pickle isn’t doing much for your gut health.

 FERMENTING, ON THE OTHER HAND…